 The Eastern Bluebird song is a fairly low-pitched, warbling song that consists of several phrases, each containing 1 to 3 short notes.
 Harsher chattering notes may be interspersed with the whistles.
-Common bluebird calls include sounds like the words “truly” or “purity” when repeated multiple times.
+Common eastern bluebird calls include sounds like the words “truly” or “purity” when repeated multiple times.

 The sounds will come out sounding like “chur lee” or “chir wi”.
-Bluebird calls last less than a second, with males’ calls typically lasting longer than females’ calls.
+Eastern bluebird calls last less than a second, with males’ calls typically lasting longer than females’ calls.
 When they are approached by predators, males make a song-like warning cry.
 Females will begin to sing to bring a protective male back to the territory.

 8. The North American Bluebird Society was formed to encourage bluebird nest boxes

-In 1978 Dr. Lawrence Zeleny founded the North American Bluebird Society in order to promote the preservation of bluebirds by putting up nest boxes (1).
+In 1978 Dr. Lawrence Zeleny founded the North America Bluebird Society in order to promote the preservation of bluebirds by putting up nest boxes (1).
 Zeleny dedicated much of his life to providing nest boxes and managing bluebird trails.
 Through many talks and written articles, he promoted bluebird conservation.

 The Eastern Bluebird was declared a rare species because of its low population resulting from severe winters that occurred from 1976 to 1978.
 In 1996 it was taken off this list.
 According to the Ontario Breeding Bird Atlas, from 1968 to 2000, the population of Eastern Bluebirds showed a yearly increase of 6.5%.